 Clause 8 of Ordinance No. 3 titled, “Conduct and Evaluation of Examinations for Programmes Leading to All Bachelor’s/ Master’s Degrees and Diplomas following Semester System” provides as under:

-"A student shall be required to have a minimum attendance of 75% in the aggregate of all the courses taken together in a semester.
-Discretion of 25% relaxation in attendance may be exercised by Dean of the Faculty concerned on the basis of genuine reasons.
+“A student shall be required to have a minimum attendance of 75% in the aggregate of all the courses taken together and 60% in each individual theory/ lab course in a semester.

 Student who has been detained due to shortage of attendance shall not be allowed to be promoted to the next semester and he/she will be required to take re-admission and repeat all courses of the said semester with the next batch of students.
 The University Enrolment number of such student shall however remain unchanged and he or she shall be required to complete the programme in a maximum permissible period as mentioned in clause 4(c) of the Ordinance.

 Dean of the Faculty concerned shall announce the names of all such students who are not eligible to appear in the semester-end examination, at least 4 calendar days before the start of the semester-end examination and simultaneously intimate the same to the Controller of Examinations.
 In case any student appears by default, who in fact has been detained by the Faculty, his / her result shall be treated as null and void.”

 The students are advised to ensure that they meet the minimum attendance requirement for appearing in the semester end examination failing which they shall not be allowed to sit in the examination.
 Students are also advised to maintain utmost expected discipline in and outside the University Campus.
 Disturbance of tranquility of the Campus in particular and society in general, through any means shall be treated as an act of indiscipline and suitable disciplinary action shall be taken against the defaulting students.
 Students are also advised to dress appropriately, while in campus, as per the demands of the occasion.